Image / Living / Food & Drink

-This creamy yet ethereally light soup makes use of the cauliflower florets, stems, and core so nothing goes to waste.
-Anise notes from the fennel ground the soup, and a small amount of saffron adds a golden hue, floral flavour and otherworldly aroma.
-Pure heaven!
+This creamy yet ethereally light soup makes use of the cauliflower florets, stems, and core, while anise notes from the fennel ground it, and a small amount of saffron adds a golden hue, floral flavour and otherworldly aroma.
+Heaven!

 Creamy Cauliflower Soup

-1/8 tsp saffron
+- 1/8 tsp saffron

-2 tbsp extra-virgin olive oil, plus more for drizzling
+- 2 tbsp extra-virgin olive oil, plus more for drizzling

-1 onion, chopped
+- 1 onion, chopped

-1 bulb fennel, cored and sliced, fronds chopped
+- 1 bulb fennel, cored and sliced, fronds chopped

-2 tbsp dry sherry (optional)
+- 2 tbsp dry sherry (optional)

-1 small head cauliflower, florets and stems cut into bite-size pieces, core thinly sliced
+- 1 small head cauliflower, florets and stems cut into bite-size pieces, core thinly sliced

 - 480ml vegetable or chicken stock

-240ml tinned unsweetened coconut milk
+- 240ml tinned unsweetened coconut milk

-¾ tsp sea salt, or to taste
+- ¾ tsp sea salt, or to taste

-½ tsp freshly ground white pepper, plus more for finishing
+- ½ tsp freshly ground white pepper, plus more for finishing

-2 tsp fresh lemon juice, or to taste
+- 2 tsp fresh lemon juice, or to taste

-Put the saffron in a tiny bowl or ramekin.
+- Put the saffron in a tiny bowl or ramekin.
 Add 2 tsp hot water and leave to steep for 20 minutes.

-Heat the oil in a large saucepan over medium heat.
+- Heat the oil in a large saucepan over medium heat.
 Add the onion and fennel and cook until softened, 5 to 7 minutes.
 Add the sherry, if using, and cook until it evaporates, about 30 seconds.
 Add the cauliflower, stock, coconut milk, salt, white pepper, and bloomed saffron and bring to a simmer.
 Reduce the heat to maintain a low simmer, cover, and cook until the cauliflower is softened, about 15 minutes.

-Working in two batches, transfer the soup to a blender (be careful blending hot liquids) and blend on high speed until very smooth, about 2 minutes.
+- Working in two batches, transfer the soup to a blender (be careful blending hot liquids) and blend on high speed until very smooth, about 2 minutes.
 Rinse out the pan and return the soup to the pan.
 Add the lemon juice.
 Taste and add more salt and/or lemon juice if needed and add a little water or stock if the soup is too thick.
 Spoon into bowls, sprinkle with fennel fronds, add a drizzle of oil, and finish with a grind of the pepper mill.

 Extracted from Cali’flour Kitchen by Amy Lacey (Abrams).